PermaGlitch/aoc_input_fetcher_lib/README.md

         Built in caching system by putting the input string to a file on your system, and then returning directly from the file if it exists.
-        Otherwise gets it fromt he API, returns it .trim()-ed, and writes it in a file.
+        Otherwise gets it from the API, returns it .trim()-ed, and writes it to a file.
     */
     const input = await readInput(2024, 1);
 })();